how do we record the model informationsConvergence: Solow Model

 model.α

-# problem: you cannot redefine structures without restarting the kernel
+# problem: you cannot redefine structures without restarting the kernel0.3

 # use a dictionary